anantjain-xyz/anantjain.dev/_posts/c2oss/index.md

 ---
-title: 'Contribute to OSS'
+title: "Contribute to OSS"
-description: 'List all open issues in the public Github repositories you have starred or are a member of.'
+description: "List all open issues in the public Github repositories you have starred or are a member of."
-date: '2017-08-15T15:01:01.131Z'
+date: "2017-08-15T15:01:01.131Z"
-categories: ['Side Project']
+categories: ["Side Project"]
 published: true
 ---